BFNA Title: Chonecoleaceae

 Genera 1, species 2 (1 genus, 1 species in the flora): North America (Florida); South America.

-Shaded trunks of palm trees in low moist forests, often occurring with the moss Octoblepharum albidum along Atlantic and Gulf Coastal Plains of Florida, 0--20 m; South America.
+Shaded trunks of palm trees in low moist forests, often occurring with the moss Octoblepharum albidum along Atlantic and Gulf Coastal Plains of Florida, 0--20 m; South America Australia (possibly introduced).

-When sterile and without oil-bodies, Chonecolea is practically inseparable from Cylindrocolea rhizantha.
+When sterile and without oil-bodies, Chonecolea is practically inseparable from Cylindrocolea rhizantha (Mont.)
+R. M. Schust. of the Cephaloziellaceae.
 Mature fertile plants of each species can be separated on the basis of the spore markings.
 The spores of Chonecolea are reticulate while those of Cylindrocolea rhizantha are smooth.
-Fresh sterile plants of Chonecolea have 20-30 minute oil bodies per midleaf cell, whereas Cylindrocolea rhizantha has 4-8 round, finely papillose oil bodies per midleaf cells.
+Fresh sterile plants of Chonecolea have 20--30 minute oil bodies per midleaf cell, whereas Cylindrocolea rhizantha has 4--8 round, finely papillose oil bodies per midleaf cells.

 SELECTED REFERENCES Schuster, R. M. 1980.
 Chonecolea.
 In R. M. Schuster.
 1966--1993.
 Hepaticae and Anthocerotae of North America East of the Hundredth Meridian.
 New York.
 4: 321--325.